rpajanssen/api-test-examples/springboot-restassured/README.md

 ## Cons RestAssured

-* you need to add more dependencies to your pom
+* you need to add - too many? - dependencies to your pom
 * some incompatibilities with the Spring BOM (dependency hell)

 # MockMVC